jjcchh/szoro-cv/README.md

 ## Education
 ### Princeton University - Ph.D.
 Candidate in Neuroscience
-##### Beginning Fall 2017
+##### September, 2017 - Present
 Supported by Centennial Fellowship

 ### Johns Hopkins University - B.A. in Psychological & Brain Sciences
 ##### September, 2010 - May, 2014
 Cumulative GPA: 3.91, Phi Beta Kappa, General University Honors

 ## Coursework and Skills
-* Courses: Bayesian Data Analysis; Choice Behavior; Neuroeconomics; Social Network Analysis in Public Health Programs; Infectious Disease Dynamics: Theory and Computation
+* Courses: Statistical Modeling and Analysis of Neural Data; Bayesian Data Analysis; Choice Behavior; Social Network Analysis in Public Health
 * Software: Stan, JAGS, Freesurfer, MNE, Psychtoolbox, Mechanical Turk
 * Languages: Python, R, Matlab, Unix

 ## Research
+### Research Rotations - Princeton Neuroscience Institute
+#### September, 2017 - Present
+With Yael Niv:
+* Re-analysis of dataset investigating the interplay of mood, reward valuation, and reinforcement learning using hierarchical Bayesian modeling with Stan.

+With Nathaniel Daw:
+* Investigating applications of the successor representation in reinforcement learning to models of replay and rumination using simulation.

+With Michael Shvartsman & Mikio Aoi:
+* Simultaneous modeling of behavior and fMRI data using matrix-normal models and TensorFlow.

-### Clinical Research Coordinator - [MGH DARPA SUBNETS](https://transformdbs.partners.org/?q=transform-dbs), Massachusetts General Hospital
+### Clinical Research Coordinator - MGH DARPA SUBNETS, Massachusetts General Hospital
 ##### June, 2014 - May, 2017
-* Devised hierarchical Bayesian model of decision making conflict, integrating both choice and reaction time data, for an approach/avoidance gambling task and applied the resulting subject-specific predictors to characterize conflict resolution in neural circuitry in fMRI & EEG datasets. [(Github)](https://github.com/szorowi1/JNeurosci_ARC)
+* Devised hierarchical Bayesian model of decision making conflict, integrating both choice and reaction time data, for an approach/avoidance gambling task and applied the resulting subject-specific predictors to characterize conflict resolution in neural circuitry in fMRI & EEG datasets.
-* Lead analyst on study investigating the neural correlates of diminished cautiousness during a Stroop-like task in patients undergoing deep-brain stimulation for major depressive disorder using source-localized EEG data. [(Github)](https://github.com/szorowi1/EMOTE-afMSIT)
+* Lead analyst on study investigating the neural correlates of diminished cautiousness during a Stroop-like task in patients undergoing deep-brain stimulation for major depressive disorder using source-localized EEG data.
 * Adapted Bayesian state space models of associative learning to a reversal learning paradigm and demonstrated its efficacy in improving fMRI signal-to-noise ratio.
 * Created tutorials and other guides for lab members on numerous technical and statistical topics, including fMRI and M/EEG analysis, non-parametric permutation testing, and graph theory.